wilpola/wilpola/README.md

 # Hi, I'm Ville 👋

-– 🛠 I'm currently building my portfolio site <br/>
+– 🛠 I'm a Front-end Developer <br/>
 – 📖 I'm currently learning Fullstack development <br/>
-– 💡 Hoping to contribute more in the future <br/>
+– 💡 Hoping to contribute more to open source code in the future <br/>
 – 🧬 Coding is my passion
 <br/>
 <br/>